Miriam Louisa Rothschild (1908-2005)

 Publications and scientific papers

-The Rothschild Archive holds printed copies of many of the scientific publications and printed works of Miriam Rothschild.
+Copies of published works in the Archive collection are listed below, in order of publication date.
 In addition to the items listed below, further publications will be found in the Reading Room Library.

 Miriam Rothschild, publications, Catalogue of the Rothschild Collection of Fleas, 1953-1971

 Copies of the six volume work An Illustrated Catalogue of the Rothschild Collection of Fleas; one full set plus sundry duplicate copies.
 Note: a complete six volume set is kept in the Reading Room.

 - Volume I: An Illustrated Catalogue of the Rothschild Collection of Fleas: Tungidae and Pulicidae, G.H.E.
 Hopkins and Miriam Rothschild, The Trustees of the British Museum (Natural History), 1953 (6 copies)

 - Volume II: An Illustrated Catalogue of the Rothschild Collection of Fleas: Vermipsyllidae and Xiphiopsylladae, G.H.E.
 Hopkins and Miriam Rothschild, The Trustees of the British Museum (Natural History), 1956 (2 copies)

 - Volume III: An Illustrated Catalogue of the Rothschild Collection of Fleas: Histricopsyllidae, G.H.E.
 Hopkins and Miriam Rothschild, The Trustees of the British Museum (Natural History), 1962 (2 copies)

 - Volume IV: An Illustrated Catalogue of the Rothschild Collection of Fleas: Histricopsyllidae Concluded, G.H.E.
 Hopkins and Miriam Rothschild, The Trustees of the British Museum (Natural History), 1966 (4 copies)